Website icon Xpert.Digital

 How Fukushima changed Japan's energy mix – Image: Santiherllor|Shutterstock.com

-9 years later.
-The March 11, 2011 nuclear incident at Fukushima, Japan, made international headlines for months, but it also changed Japanese attitudes toward nuclear energy.
-After a devastating tsunami that hit Japan on March 11, 2011, emergency generators cooling the Fukushima nuclear power plant failed, causing a total of three meltdowns, explosions and the release of radioactive material into surrounding areas.
+Nine years later.
+The nuclear incident of March 11, 2011, in Fukushima, Japan, made international headlines for months, but it also changed Japan's attitude toward nuclear energy.
+After a devastating tsunami struck Japan on March 11, 2011, emergency generators cooling the Fukushima nuclear power plant failed, causing a total of three meltdowns, explosions, and the release of radioactive material into the surrounding areas.

-Before the incident, the Japanese were known as steadfast supporters of nuclear energy, despite previous nuclear disasters at Three Mile Island (USA) and Chernobyl (Ukraine).
-But a nuclear meltdown on their own soil changed the minds of many citizens and galvanized the anti-nuclear movement.
+Before the incident, the Japanese were known as staunch supporters of nuclear power, despite previous nuclear disasters at Three Mile Island (USA) and Chernobyl (Ukraine).
+However, a meltdown on their own soil changed the opinions of many citizens and sparked the anti-nuclear movement.

-After mass protests, the Japanese government under then-Prime Minister Yoshihiko announced plans to make Japan nuclear-free by 2030 and not to rebuild any of the damaged reactors.
-New Prime Minister Shinzo Abe has since tried to change the nation's opinion on nuclear energy by emphasizing that the technology is actually carbon neutral and well suited to meeting emissions targets.
+Following mass protests, the Japanese government under then-Prime Minister Yoshihiko announced plans to make Japan nuclear-free by 2030 and not to rebuild any of the damaged reactors.
+The new Prime Minister, Shinzo Abe, has since attempted to change the nation's opinion on nuclear energy by emphasizing that the technology is indeed carbon-neutral and well-suited to achieving emissions targets.

 According to the Fraunhofer Institute for Solar Energy Systems, 47 percent of the electricity generated in Germany this year comes from renewable sources.
-Up to and including mid-July, wind and solar systems in this country produced almost 100 terawatt hours (TWh) of electricity.
-For comparison: For lignite and hard coal it was 84 TWh.
-According to a report by the Handelsblatt, the share of coal-fired power plants in German electricity generation fell surprisingly sharply in the first half of the year.
-“Wind, solar and even gas systems are displacing hard coal-fired power plants from the market on a large scale, but increasingly also lignite plants.”
+Up to and including mid-July, wind and solar power plants in Germany produced almost 100 terawatt-hours (TWh) of electricity.
+By comparison, lignite and hard coal produced 84 TWh.
+According to a report in the Handelsblatt newspaper, the share of coal-fired power plants in German electricity generation fell surprisingly sharply in the first half of the year.
+"Wind, solar, and even gas-fired power plants have largely displaced hard coal power plants from the market, but increasingly also lignite-fired power plants."

-Are the fastest growing jobs the best paying?
+Are the fastest growing jobs the highest paid?

-Two of the five fastest-growing job titles in the U.S. also offer median wages that are below the U.S. annual median, according to the Bureau of Labor Statistics.
-Jobs for solar photovoltaic installers are expected to grow 63 percent over the next decade, nearly ten times faster than overall job growth.
-The median wage for working in this job is currently about $5,000 above the median.
+Two of the five fastest-growing job titles in the US also offer a median wage below the US annual median, according to the Bureau of Labor Statistics.
+Solar photovoltaic installer jobs are expected to grow by 63 percent over the next ten years, nearly ten times faster than overall job growth.
+The median wage for this job is currently about $5,000 above the median.

-This trend is changing for work in healthcare.
-The fastest growing sector is healthcare, with healthcare jobs predicted to grow 18.2 percent over the next decade.
-The specific occupations experiencing the highest growth are home health care and personal care, with growth projections for both job titles at 37 and 36 percent, respectively.
-Although both job titles are twice the growth prospects of their industry as a whole, both occupations are well below the national average annual wage.
-About fifty percent of both job titles earn less than $24,000 per year.
+This trend is changing for healthcare work.
+The fastest-growing sector is the healthcare industry, with healthcare jobs projected to grow by 18.2 percent over the next ten years.
+The specific jobs experiencing the highest growth are home healthcare and personal care, with projected growth of 37 and 36 percent, respectively.
+Although both job titles are twice as high as their overall industry growth prospects, both pay significantly less than the national average annual wage.
+Approximately fifty percent of those in both job titles earn less than $24,000 per year.

 Solar installers in the USA – Image: Frame Stock Footage|Shutterstock.com

-After years of rapid expansion, U.S. solar employment peaked at 260,000 in 2016 before stalling amid tariffs imposed by the Trump administration.
-These tariffs on crystalline silicon modules and cells were among the factors that led to a decline in jobs for two consecutive years, with the number of employees falling to 244,340 in 2018.
-The Solar Foundation has released its latest National Solar Job Census, which contains good news for the industry after this period of uncertainty: Employment in the solar industry has increased again, increasing 2.3 percent to 249,983.
+After years of rapid expansion, US solar employment peaked at 260,000 in 2016 before stalling amid tariffs imposed by the Trump administration.
+These tariffs on crystalline silicon modules and cells were among the factors that led to two consecutive years of job declines, with employment falling to 244,340 in 2018.
+The Solar Foundation has released its latest National Solar Job Census, which contains good news for the industry after this period of uncertainty: Solar employment has rebounded, rising 2.3 percent to 249,983.

-31 states saw solar employment increase in 2019, led by Florida.
-Proving that Florida truly is America's Sunshine State, it has seen an expansion in residential and utility solar installations, as well as an increase in the availability of solar leasing, allowing installers to offer more attractive financing options to their customers.
-The solar industry added 1,843 jobs, the highest absolute number of any US state.
-The Southeast was generally a bright spot in this year's count, with strong job growth driven by utility expansion and new manufacturing jobs.
+Thirty-one states saw an increase in solar employment in 2019, with Florida leading the way.
+Further proof that Florida truly is America's Sunshine State, it experienced an expansion of residential and utility solar installations, along with increased availability of solar leasing, allowing installers to offer their customers more attractive financing options.
+The solar industry added 1,843 jobs, the highest absolute number of any state.
+The Southeast was generally a bright spot in this year's count, with strong job growth driven by utility expansion and new manufacturing positions.

-Solar system solutions: Xpert.Solar for planning and consulting in the area of solar carports, solar systems on roofs and photovoltaic systems in general for Krefeld, Oberhausen, Hagen and Hamm
+Solar solutions: Xpert.Solar for planning and consulting in the area of solar carports, rooftop solar systems and photovoltaic systems in general for Krefeld, Oberhausen, Hagen and Hamm

 Konrad Wolfenstein